snok/django-auth-adfs/docs/token_lifecycle.rst

 after the authentication process.
 This creates a more integrated approach where:

 * The same application registration handles both authentication and resource access
-* Tokens obtained during authentication are managed and refreshed automatically
+* Tokens obtained during authentication are stored and refreshed automatically in the session
 * The application can make delegated API calls on behalf of the user
 * The middleware can optionally log out users when token refresh fails